sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Data Origin:

-: One or more properties that enable a SACM component to identify the SACM component that initially acquired or produced data about a (target) endpoint (e.g. via collection from a data source).
-Data Origin is expressed by an endpoint label.
+: One or more properties (i.e. endpoint attributes) that enable a SACM component to identify the SACM component that initially acquired or produced data about a (target) endpoint (e.g. via collection from a data source) and made it available to a SACM domaini via a SACM statement.
+Data Origin can be expressed by an endpoint label information element (e.g. to be used as metadata in statement).

 Data Plane (fix statement):